nandac/pandoc-reader/README.md

 READING_SPEED = <words-per-minute>
 ```

-The number of words in a document is calculated by a Pandoc Lua Filter called [wordcount.lua](https://github.com/pandoc/lua-filters/blob/master/wordcount/wordcount.lua) which omits words in metadata fields and code blocks, providing a more accurate word count.
+The number of words in a document is calculated using the [Markdown Word Count](https://github.com/gandreadis/markdown-word-count) python package.

 ## Contributing